jkuznik/jkuznik/README.md

-- 👋 Hi, I’m @jkuznik
+- 👋 Hi, I’m Janusz Kuźnik, I live in Mszana near Wodzisław Śląski.
+I am 34 years old.
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 An easy way to contact me would be to send an email to janusz.kuznik89@gmail.com - feel free to contact me.

 <!---
 jkuznik/jkuznik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.